Your Guide To Visiting Biloxi, Mississippi

 Biloxi was settled in 1699, making it one of the oldest communities in the country.
 With sugar-white sand beaches, lots of history, and true Southern hospitality, Biloxi, Mississippi is a perfect vacation destination.

-What To Do in Biloxi
+What To Do When Visiting Biloxi, Mississippi

 Spend your day at the beach!
 Biloxi has 62-miles of shoreline, accessible from pretty much anywhere along Beach Boulevard (Highway 90).
 Make your day even more fun by renting a boat, bird watching, taking an excursion to Ship Island, kayaking, fishing, or on a sightseeing cruise.